jackywang135/JW3DDiceView/README.md

 # JW3DDiceView

-Allows you to easily implement a 3D DiceView into your application.
+Allows you to easily implement a 3D Dice rolling view into your UI with simple APIs.

 Used in App [Dice Field 3D](https://itunes.apple.com/us/app/dice-field-3d/id946490633?mt=8) in the App Store.
-[Open Source Repository](https://github.com/jackywang135/Dice-Field-3D)
+[Repository](https://github.com/jackywang135/Dice-Field-3D)

-Add the images in folder RequiredImages and ShakeAndRollDice.mp3 into your project.
+Please add the images in folder "RequiredImages" into your image assets and "ShakeAndRollDice.mp3" into your project.
 You may
 * Add Dice
 ```
   diceView.addDice()